-We normalize the compiled data on airline service quality scoring and arrange it into a raw matrix including the different airlines, indications, and scores.
-We compute utility values $S^+$, $S^-$, Euclidean distances $D^+$, $D^-$, regret values $R^+$, and $R^-$, respectively, using the TOPSIS, VIKOR, and AISM methods described in Section \ref{TOPSIS method}, \ref{VIKOR method}, \ref{AISM method}.
-We then compute the mean of distances to positive and negative ideal points $SDR^+$, $SDR^-$ with the compromise solution $Q$.
-Three sets of adversarial hierarchical topologies are successively computed for the acquired adversarial topologies using the AISM approach, which is depicted on the right side of figure \ref{fig:T-V-AISM}.
+We normalize the compiled data on airline service quality and arrange it into a raw matrix covering the different airlines, indications, and scores.
+We compute utility values $S^+$, $S^-$, Euclidean distances $D^+$, $D^-$, and regret values $R^+$, $R^-$ using the TOPSIS and VIKOR.
+We then compute the mean of the distances to positive and negative ideal points, $SDR^+$ and $SDR^-$, from the compromise solution $Q$.
+Three sets of adversarial hierarchical topologies are successively computed for the topologies acquired using the AISM approach, as depicted on the right side of Figure \ref{fig:figure1}.
 An intuitive hierarchical link between airline service quality and $S^+$, $S^-$, $D^+$, $D^-$, $R^+$, $R^-$, $SDR^+$, $SDR^-$, and $Q$ is obtained.